Civitas Resources, Inc. Announ - GuruFocus.com

 - the Company may incur significant transaction and other costs in connection with the Acquisitions in excess of those anticipated by the Company;

-- the Company may fail to realize anticipated synergies or other benefits expected from the Acquisitions in the timeframe expected or at all;
+- the Company may fail to realize anticipated benefits expected from the Acquisitions in the timeframe expected or at all;

+- the Company may face unforeseen difficulties in operating in new geographic areas;

 - the ultimate timing, outcome, and results of integrating the operations of the Hibernia Targets and the Tap Rock Targets into the Company’s business;